AlyssonCampbell/project4/README.md

-timer option for catching as many items in a certian time cool look jar fills up with the caught items?
+timer option for catching as many items in a certian time cool look jar fills up with the caught items? set difficulty easy/medium/hard makes more fireflies and smaller for each difficulty

 gold: